jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 #### Aggregate Rehydration

-Last thing to mention about aggregate design, is to understand (at a high level) how event-sourced aggregates are created in memory by your code.
+Last thing to mention with aggregate design, is to understand (at a high level) how event-sourced aggregates are created in memory by your code.

-When your repository returns you an instance of a new aggregate that was pulled from storage, the instance of your root aggregate class has under gone the following process:
+When your repository returns you an instance of a new aggregate that was pulled from storage, the instance of your root aggregate class has undergone the following process:

 > Note: you can follow the implementation of the `EventSourcingDddCommandStore<TAggregateRoot>.LoadAsync()` method for more details

 1. The instance aggregate was created by calling the `Rehydrate()` method of your class, with the `identifier` of the aggregate.
 This creates a new instance of your aggregate, but it is not initialized yet into its current state.
-2. The
-   `LoadChanges()` method is called on the aggregate, and this replays all the events (from storage) in-order through the `OnStateChanged()` method, but with the flag `isReconstituting = true`.
+2. The `LoadChanges()` method is called on the aggregate, and this replays all the events (from storage) in-order through the `OnStateChanged()` method, but with the flag `isReconstituting = true`.
 Which means that we are loading the aggregates complete state in one shot.
 No invariant checks.
 It is important to understand that events are only replayed through the aggregate, and not through any child entities, which means that if the aggregate does not delegate these events to child entities, then they will not be initialized correctly.

 Once the aggregate root is initialized, then use cases can be run, more events can be raised that change the state of the aggregate root.